pinskylab/how_we_work/onboarding.md

 *Various lab members have differing levels of experience with each of these servers and can help you figure out what is best for your analysis.*
 **Amarel** is a condo system.
 You only have to wait in line with other GCRG folks for the Pinsky node, you have to wait in line with other Ecology folks for the DEENR node, you have to wait in line with all of Rutgers folks for the other nodes.
-**Caliburn** is a proposal system.
-Only people who have submitted proposals and been approved have access to the resources.
-At the time of this document creation, the Pinsky Lab had access.

 University Affiliated Listservs
 -------------------------------